Deyda/Evergreen-Script/README.md

 For Citrix Workspace App this is the exe file (CR Path).

 Before the installation of the new receiver, the old one is uninstalled via Receiver CleanUp Tool.

+The installation is executed with the following parameters (from line 1986):
+        /forceinstall
+        /silent
+        /EnableCEIP=false
+        /FORCE_LAA=1
+        /AutoUpdateCheck=disabled
+        /EnableCEIP=false
+        /ALLOWADDSTORE=S
+        /ALLOWSAVEPWD=S
+        /includeSSON
+        /ENABLE_SSON=Yes

+After the installation various registry keys are still set (from line 2006).

 As always, after installing the new Workspace Agent, the system should be rebooted.

 ### Citrix WorkspaceApp Long Term Service Release